grafana/agent/docs/operation-guide.md

 to determine the hostname.

-The following meta-labels are used to determine if a target is running on the same machine as the the target:
+The following meta-labels are used to determine if a target is running on the same machine as the target:

 - `__address__`
 - `__meta_consul_node`